arm/remoteproc-runtime/docs/PERMISSION_SETTING.md

 For non-root users to use Remoteproc Runtime, the remoteproc driver and the container engine must be accessible for this user.

-## How to set remoteproc driver to be accessible by non-root users
+## How to set Remoteproc Runtime to be accessible by non-root users

+### 1. Make remoteproc driver accessible to the user

 Usually, remoteproc driver can only be accessible to root.
 To change this setting, follow the below instructions: